nextcloud/documentation/developer_manual/app/css.rst

   // include vendor file (also allows vendor syntax) vendor_style('myapp', 'style');  // adds vendor/style.css

+.. note:: Since the version 12 of Nextcloud, we support ``SCSS`` natively.
+   You can migrate your files by simply renaming your ``.css`` files to ``.scss``.
+   The server will automatically compile, cache and and serve it.
+   The priority goes to the scss file.
+So having two file with the same name and a ``scss`` & ``css`` extension will ensure a retro compatibility with <12 versions as scss files will be ignored by the server.

 Web Components go into the **component/** folder and can be imported like this:

 .. code-block:: php